pynbody/pynbody/docs/tutorials/performance.rst

 for an introduction.

 However there are a few issues which are specific to `pynbody`.
-By far the most important of these that we have come across is the overheads incurred by using `SubSnap`s which is explained below.
+By far the most important of these that we have come across is the overheads incurred by using `SubSnap`s which are explained below.